 Road trip.
 Dylan is wearily digging the hole when the cop returns.
 He asks Brandon how it's coming along, and Brandon says it's fine, but the cop isn't at all impressed with the hole's quality.
 Dylan throws in the towel, grumps about how there's no such thing anymore as forced labor, and stalks off.
 Brandon asks the cop if there's another way they could make amends for their illegal urination, but he says no and leaves.
 Brandon tells Dylan he'll dig for awhile, and that when the cop returns, they'll switch places.

 Beach house.
 Clare has just twigged onto the fact that Ray has a problem performing in front of an audience.
+Well...so much for his dream of being a musician.
 She wryly tells David that Donna's in her room watching a video of a football coach giving his players a pep talk before a game...and David suggests they go have a chat with Donna.
 Just as they're heading down the hall, Kelly arrives home and excitedly tells Clare that the greatest thing just happened to her...and that Professor Finley called it "a breakthrough ascendency".
-Clare stares at her blankly and goes, "A what?" but then David interrupts and summons Clare to Donna's room, like pronto.
+Clare stares at her blankly and goes, "A what?" - LOL - but then David interrupts and summons Clare to Donna's room, like pronto.
 Clare tells Kelly to hold that thought and rushes off to deal with the current crisis at hand.
 David explains to Donna that it's unlikely a thirty year old video of Vince Lombardi is going to help motivate Ray on stage.
 When Kelly appears in the doorway, Donna asks her how the psychology workshop went, and she gushes, "Fantastic!" and says that Professor Finley is one of the most remarkable people she's ever met.
-Ick - seriously?
+Yeesh.
 David jokes that maybe Finley can help Ray with his stage fright, and an irked Donna ushers everyone out of her room so she can watch the Vince Lombardi video in peace.

 Clare tells Kelly that she and David need to have a quick pow-wow in private, and Kelly looks disappointed that neither of her roommates (or David) appear to give a rat's ass about her psychological breakthrough.